cyface-de/knime-nodes/README.md

 ### Releasing a new version

-To release a new version of the Cyface KNIME nodes you should use the Tycho versions plugin.
+To release a new version of the Cyface Nodes you should use the Tycho versions plugin.
 Just call:

 ```bash
 mvn tycho-versions:set-version -DnewVersion=X.X.X-XXX